-Still according to the result, one of the factors driving the increase of the payment fraud is a change in consumer behaviour which shifts to transactions via mobile devices (m-commerce).
+Still according to the result, one of the factors driving the increase of payment fraud is a change in consumer behavior which shifts to transactions via mobile devices (m-commerce).

 According to a result of research published by Statista, the number of smartphone users is expected to increase from 2.1 billion in 2016 to around 2.5 billion in 2019, with an increase in smartphone penetration rates as well.
 More than 36 percent of the world’s population is projected to use smartphones in 2018, up from around 10 percent in 2011.